martin-rauber/sunset-calc/readme.md

 # Readme

 ### Overview
 The sunset-calc program is a [R shiny app](https://shiny.rstudio.com) to calculate the amount of carbon for TC and Swiss_3S protocols.
 Be aware that this app only works with the designated Sunset protocols.
+You can upload one or multiple files, however, **each file must contain only one Sunset run**.
+Expected filesize for TC files are ~48 KB and ~140 KB for OC (Swiss_3S) files.

 ### TC calc